verrazzano/console/README.md

 - [hooks](scripts/hooks): The [Oracle JET hooks](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/customize-web-application-tooling-workflow.html#GUID-D19EC0A2-DFEF-4928-943A-F8CC08961453) used for building and running Console application.
 - [jet-composites](src/ts/jet-composites): The [Oracle JET Custom Components](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/design-custom-web-components.html) which are basic building blocks for the Console.
 - [views](src/ts/views) and [viewModels](src/ts/viewModels): The Oracle JET view and viewModels used in the Console.
 See [Oracle JET Architecture](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/oracle-jet-architecture.html#GUID-293CB342-196F-4FC3-AE69-D1226A025FBB) for more details.
-- [test](test): The tests and test-related configuration for Console.
+- [test](test): The tests and test-related configuration for the Console.

 ## Prerequisites